To ‘be or not to be’ Gay and in Love again

 Open my Vessel for ALL Lights to Shine

-Thank God for Buddhism.
-What’s that you say?
 I can’t have one in, and of, the other?

 Are you telling this red-blooded American veteran that I cannot follow the teachings of the Buddha and still believe in the God of Abraham?
 Continue reading

-Let’s Occupy a Vital Earth (L.O.V.E.)

 Let’s Occupy a Vital Earth!

-Try it on.
-See if it fits and whether you’d be comfortable in adopting it when the Occupation of Wall Street and the protest at a thousand other locations worldwide comes to end.
+See if it fits and whether you’d be comfortable in adopting it when the Occupation of Wall Street and the protest at a thousand other locations worldwide come to an end.

 And end it will, with nothing to commemorate it save historians remembering in their books the greatest mass demonstration since Abraham protested the Tower of Babel.
-Continue reading

-Advice to a Wall Street operative
+Advice to any & all Wall Street operatives

-“We all dream of a kinder, happier world.
+• We all dream of a kinder, happier world.
 But if we wish to make it a reality, we have to ensure that compassion inspires all our actions.
 This is especially true with regard to our political and economic policies.
-Given that probably half the world’s population lacks the basic necessities of adequate food, shelter, medical care and education, I believe we need to question whether we are really pursuing the wisest course in this regard.
+Given that probably half the world’s population lacks the basic necessities of adequate food, shelter, medical care, and education, I believe we need to question whether we are really pursuing the wisest course in this regard.
 Continue reading

-Wall Street profits no man’s soul
+Wall Street never profits anyone’s soul

-The phone rang and Henry Rushing answered it, hoping the call would not delay his weekly trip to church services Sunday morning.
+The phone rang, and Henry Rushing answered it, hoping the call would not delay his weekly trip to church services Sunday morning.
 The pastor of his Presbyterian Church was on the line.
-“Henry, you got to prepare yourself,” the cleric said in his most comforting voice.
+“Henry, you’ve got to prepare yourself,” the cleric said in his most comforting voice.
 “There are demonstrators outside our building protesting.
-Their signs have your name on it, and they’re not too charitable with what they’re alleging.”
+Their signs have your name on them, and they’re not too charitable with what they’re alleging.”
 Continue reading

-When I read the Occupy Wall Street demonstrators were unfocused and without a coherent message, I took a closer look at them in Philadelphia, and disvovered some were disheveled street persons looking for handouts, and one a graduate school political science major spouting Marxist teachings.
+When I read the Occupy Wall Street demonstrators were unfocused and without a coherent message, I took a closer look at them in Philadelphia, and discovered some were disheveled street persons looking for handouts, and one was a graduate school political science major spouting Marxist teaching.

 They represented only one percent.

-The 99 percent of the other protestors were mostly young, highly educated unemployed or underemployed men and women who got tired of the debt-ceiling fiasco and took to the streets to mobilize against the Tea Party followers.
+The remaining 99 percent of the other protestors were mostly young, highly educated, unemployed or underemployed men and women who got tired of the debt-ceiling fiasco and took to the streets to mobilize against the Tea Party followers.
 Continue reading

 (From Part I, These are true signs of our Times/)